saksham2001/saksham2001.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I received Pre-doctoral Fellowship from the Kotak-IISc AI Center (KIAC).
+I have received Pre-doctoral Fellowship from the Kotak-IISc AI Center (KIAC).